By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Anthropometry.
-Man having the length of his ear measured.
+Man having the width of his head measured.
 This measurement, along with other standard measurements of body parts, was recorded as part of a general identification system developed in 1883 by the French biometrics pioneer Alphonse Bertillon (1853-1914).
-There were ten standard measurements, such as height, width of head, and reach of the right arm.
+There were ten standard measurements, such as height, length of ear, and reach of the right arm.
 These were then used by the police to identify criminals who gave false names.
 Anthropometry was eventually replaced by fingerprinting.
 Artwork from the third volume (first period of 1889) of the French popular science weekly 'La Science Illustree'.

 Model release not required.
 Property release not required.